AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**1000 Sounds to die for**](https://mods.factorio.com/mod/1000sounds) 	*vralfy*

 This sound mod allows you to customize a number of sounds, in particular character deaths.
 Yes, death in Factorio is usually a tragedy, but you can make it more comedic!
 Got hit by a train?
 Hear it honk!
 Killed by another player?
 Why not set that to the classic [Wilhelm Scream](https://www.youtube.com/watch?v=r6JK-gRELI0&ab_channel=GamingSoundFX)?
 You can also customize sounds for a few other events like starting/completing a research, launching a rocket, or players entering/exiting a game.
 The sound library of this mod borrows from Doom and Quake among some other places.
-If you like this mod, along the same lines is one for [pain sounds](https://mods.factorio.com/mod/pain), from Doom or custom sources.
+If you like this mod, along the same lines is one for [pain sounds](https://mods.factorio.com/mod/pain) selected from Doom or custom sounds of your choice.

 *<image: screenshot of mod options in 1.1> (not done)*